Rov-WIlde/SAN3-ERP-Code-Repository/README.md

 This repository contains 5 separate Google Collab Notebooks:

 ### preprocessing.py
-This script  imports the datasets contained in 'UK_manifestos', processes them and combines them into a single dataframe ready for topic modelling.
+- imports datasets contained in 'UK_manifestos', processes them and combines them into a single dataframe ready for topic modelling.

 ### topic_modelling.py
-Script handles topic modelling and produces two dataframes: 1) 'normalized_df' - contains normalised topic frequencies and 2) 'tm_results' - contains each sentences in the corpus along with topic, party and year labels.
+- handles topic modelling and produces two dataframes: 1) 'normalized_df' - contains normalised topic frequencies and 2) 'tm_results' - contains each sentences in the corpus along with topic, party and year labels.

 ### issue_salience.py
-A script that generates the normalised topic frequencies graphs used to display issue-salience polarisation in figures 5,7 and 8.
+- generates the normalised topic frequencies graphs used to display issue-salience polarisation in figures 5,7 and 8.

 ### cosine_dissimilarity.py
-Script that generates the topic-specific cosine dissimilarity graphs used to measure ideological polarisation in figures 6,7,8 and 11.
+- generates the topic-specific cosine dissimilarity graphs used to measure ideological polarisation in figures 6,7,8 and 11.

 ### main.py
-A final notebook that ties all of the scripts together to run the full pipeline end-to-end and displays all of the figures present in the report so that results can be verified.
+- A final notebook that ties all of the scripts together to run the full pipeline end-to-end and displays all of the figures present in the report so that results can be verified.

 ## Reproducibility
-Its important to note that the specific Python package versions used in the code are critical for achieving consistent results.
+It's important to note that the specific Python package versions used in the code are critical for achieving consistent results.
 Please use the same versions as those specified in the code.